rougin/dexterity/README.md

 > [!NOTE]
 > In other PHP frameworks and other guides, `Depot` is also known as `Repository` from the [Repository pattern](https://designpatternsphp.readthedocs.io/en/latest/More/Repository/README.html).

-If a `Depot` class is used, the following methods should be defined depending on its usage:
+If a `Depot` class is used, the following methods must be defined depending on its usage:

 ### `create` method